Mustafa3946/playwright-api-terraform-demo/README.md

 - **Azure:** Use resource groups for isolation and cost control.
 Clean up resources when not needed.
 - **Terraform:** Use remote state storage (e.g., Azure Storage) for team collaboration and state management.
 - **CI/CD:** Keep workflows modular and secure secrets.
-- **Testing:** Separate UI and API tests for clarity and maintainability.
+- **Testing:** Separate UI, API, and BDD tests for clarity and maintainability.
+Use BDD for scenario-driven, human-readable test cases.
-- **Reporting:** Ensure reports are accessible but secure (use SAS tokens or access policies if needed).
+- **Reporting:** Ensure BDD and other reports are accessible but secure (use SAS tokens or access policies if needed).

 ---